Into Oblivion (video game): Gameplay

 The story is set in the aftermath of the destruction of an evil computer.
 Only its servants remain, from the planet Nonterraqueous, a location used by programmer Steven Curtis in the prequels Nonterraqueous (1985) and Soul of a Robot (1985).
 The player's objective is to find a safe planet amongst the 42 in the system.

 The player controls a small vehicle, a "Mk II Seeker", which allows for exploration of the various screens.
 Joystick or keyboard can be used.
 The player is supplied with a laser beam to destroy various hazardous lifeforms, and nine lives.
 Each screen has a group of three enemies that follow different movement patterns.
 Some screens contain a spacecraft that transports the player to another planet.

 Reception

 Amstrad Action gave Into Oblivion an overall rating of 70%, highlighting the large number of screens and the exploration and mapping required to find the safe planet.
-However, the gameplay was criticized for the lack of excitement from obstacles and enemies.
+However, the gameplay was criticised for the lack of excitement from obstacles and enemies.

+It reached the top of Amstrad charts displacing The Way of the Tiger.
+After one week at number one it was replaced by another Mastertronic title, The Last V8.